Show All Answers

 Summer Camp is for ages 6-12, and the fee is $335 for Altamonte Springs residents.
 A child may sign up for Summer Camp as long as they will turn 6 years old by the last day of camp.
 Summer Teen Camp is for ages 13-15 and the fee is $335.
 Winter & Spring Camp is for ages 6-14.
 Fees vary depending on scheduled trips.
 Discounts are available when registering for the entire week.

-The outdoor pool is currently closed for renovation.
-For more information, visit the Westmonte renovation page.
+The outdoor pool is open year-round for aquatics activities.
+For more information, visit the Outdoor Pool webpages.

 No, but we offer several senior activities throughout the year.
 Visit the Senior Page for more information.